 You want to invite an old friend to your wedding, but you don’t have their current address?
 There is no shortage of approaches to take if you want to find someone’s mailing address, from a people finder to a search of public records.

 Once you’ve decided on the invitation or card design, you must gather prospective guests’ mailing addresses and mail the invitation or card out.
+After all, you have to make sure your stylish wedding invitations don’t end up at the wrong house, causing you to accidentally invite a stranger!
 You can get the address online – there’s no need to waste your time calling or texting in an attempt to contact the person individually.
 Most online tools that can come 0to your rescue send a mass email and collect the addresses.
 Here’s how to find what you’re looking for quickly.

 Use A People Finder